(1) The court may, on an application under this section, appoint any person to be the special manager—

 (c) of the property or business of a debtor in whose case [an interim receiver has been appointed] under section 286.

-(2) An application under this section may be made by the [interim receiver] or the trustee of the bankrupt's estate in any case where it appears to the [interim receiver] or trustee that the nature of the estate, property or business, or the interests of the creditors
+(2) An application under this section may be made by the [interim receiver] or the trustee of the bankrupt's estate in any case where it appears to the [interim receiver] or trustee that the nature of the estate, property or business, or

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.